aldro61/kover/doc_example.md

 For this example, the obtained model is:

 ```
+Absence(CCCAGCGCCGACAGTCGGCGCTTGTGGGTCA) [Importance: 0.97]
+OR
-Absence(GCGCCGACAGTCGGCGCTTGTGGGTCAACCC) [Importance: 1.00]
+Absence(CGCAACAAGTCAGCGTCCCTGAGGGGGGGCA) [Importance: 0.36]
 ```

-meaning that if this sequence is not present in the genome, then the isolate can be considered resistant to Rifampicin.
+meaning that if any of these sequences is not present in the genome, then the isolate can be considered resistant to Rifampicin.
 Notice the simplicity and interpretability of the obtained model.
 The testing set metrics for this model are:

 ```
-Error Rate: 0.01429
+Error Rate: 0.04255
-Sensitivity: 0.9697
+Sensitivity: 0.95652
-Specificity: 1.0
+Specificity: 0.95833
-Precision: 1.0
+Precision: 0.95652
-Recall: 0.9697
+Recall: 0.95652
-F1 Score: 0.98462
+F1 Score: 0.95652
-True Positives: 32.0
+True Positives: 22.0
-True Negatives: 37.0
+True Negatives: 23.0
-False Positives: 0.0
+False Positives: 1.0
 False Negatives: 1.0
 ```